Thanking your volunteers

 Recognise every contribution

-Take time to give your thanks in a way that is appropriate to the volunteer and what they've done to make guiding happen.
+Take time to say thank you in a way that's appropriate to the volunteer and what they've done to make guiding happen.

-• Show your gratitude to everyone including young leaders, unit helpers and helpful parents.
+• Show appreciation to everyone including young leaders, unit helpers and supportive parents.

 • Arrange a general thank you for big groups and add a personal touch for an individual.

-Letting volunteers know they are appreciated will make them feel valued and respected.
+Letting volunteers know they're appreciated will make them feel valued and respected.
 By giving them a positive experience of Girlguiding, you'll keep them coming back to help out.

 Ways to say thank you